Neighborhood Info Without The Neighborhood Drama. Learn more

 Adding Decorative Elements

-Decorative elements will personalize the walkway and add flair to your yard.
+Decorative elements personalize the walkway and add flair to your yard.
 Built-in lighting, planters along the sides, or even carved designs in the wood are all options to make the walkway a standout landscape feature.
 Lighting can make it safer to walk outside at night, too.

 Ensuring Proper Drainage